Uname Command in Linux – Examples + Options

 Uname -r

-The information displayed by the uname -a command is unorganized and could be difficult to read.
+The information displayed by the uname -a command is unorganized and could be difficult to understand each column.
+Instead, we can use specific options to get our required system information.

 uname -r